typelevel/Laika/docs/using-laika/structure.md

   output directory unmodified.

-If you need to customize the document type recognition, you can do that with a simple function:
+If you need to customize the document type recognition, you can do that with a simple function and install it as part of an extension bundle:

-    val matcher: Path => DocumentType
+    object MyExtensions extends ExtensionBundle {

+        override val docTypeMatcher: PartialFunction[Path, DocumentType] = ...

+        // ... optionally other customizations
+      }

-    Transform from Markdown to HTML fromDirectory
-      "source" withDocTypeMatcher matcher toDirectory "target"
+    Transform from Markdown to HTML using MyExtensions fromDirectory "source" toDirectory "target"

-The valid return types correspond to the document types listed
+The valid return types of the matcher function correspond to the document types listed
 above:

     Markup, Template, Dynamic, Static, Config, Ignored